 Price by 1-70 Grade (Latest Auction Records Included)

-Grade and surface preservation create significant price variation within the same variety.
+Grade and surface preservation create significant price variation within this variety.

-Recent twelve-month trading patterns provide useful context for timing acquisitions and understanding current demand levels.
+Recent twelve-month trading patterns provide useful context for timing acquisitions.

 Market Activity: 1959 Proof Nickel